mjw99/cytospade/README.md

 # CytoSPADE Cytoscape Plugin for SPADE
-This is an experimential mavenised fork with a few extra bug fixes; please see the parent project for the full details
+This is an experimential mavenised fork with a few extra bug fixes; please see the parent project for the full details.

 ## Setup and Build Process under a Debian like OS